kolypto/nodejs-missy/README.md

 Returns the vanilla DB client from the Schema.

 ### Model.entityImport(entity):Q
-Process an entity loaded from the DB like Missy does it:
+Process an entity (or an array of them) loaded from the DB, just like Missy does it:

 * Invoke model hooks (see: [Model Hooks](#model-hooks))
 * Use `Converter` to apply field types
 * Assign entity prototypes (if configured)

-Returns a promise for an entity.
+Returns a promise for an entity (or an array of them).

 ```js
 var Post = schema.define('Post', {